 1. Sunnyside Multi-Strip Paint & Varnish Remover – Best Overall

 Sunnyside 65732A Multi-Strip Paint & Varnish Remover is safer than most other options on the market while remaining robust enough for most purposes.
-It contains no methylene chloride or n-methyl-2-pyrrolidone (NMP), which makes it less toxic than most other options we reviewed.
-These ingredients are prevalent in varnish strippers, but they can be dangerous when misused.
+It contains no methylene chloride or n-methyl-2-pyrrolidone (NMP), which makes it less toxic than most other brands we reviewed.
+These ingredients are prevalent in varnish strippers but can be dangerous when misused.

-Despite its safety, it is capable of removing up to 15 layers of everything from paint to varnish to stain.
+Despite its safety, it can remove up to 15 layers of everything from paint to varnish to stain.
 It begins working in as little as 30 minutes, though how long it takes to work depends on the situation.
 It is easy to use, as well.
 You have to apply a heavy coat to whatever you want the varnish removed from.
-You can do this with a brush, paint roller, or putty knife – whatever you happen to have lying around.
+You can do this with a brush, paint roller, or putty knife.

 2. Sunnyside 63432 Varnish Remover Gel – Best Value

 Varnish remover isn’t expensive.
 However, you usually have to use quite a bit of it.
-This can make the cost add up quite quickly, especially when you consider everything else you need for your product.
-If you’re looking to spend as little money on varnish remover as possible, you may want to check out Sunnyside 63432 Varnish Remover Gel.
-It is the best varnish remover for the money currently on the market.
+This can make the cost add up quickly, especially when considering everything else you need for your product.
+If you want to spend as little money on varnish remover as possible, you may want to check out Sunnyside 63432 Varnish Remover Gel.
+It is the best varnish remover for the money.

-It is decently inexpensive when compared to other options.
+It is inexpensive when compared to other brands.
 However, it is also very safe and can remove multiple layers of paint or varnish at a time.
-It typically only takes one application as well, which is always a nice plus.
-It can be used on vertical surfaces and will not damage even more delicate materials, like wood and masonry.
+It typically only takes one application, which is always a nice plus.
+It can be used on vertical surfaces and will not damage even more delicate materials like wood and masonry.

 It usually begins working in about 10 minutes.
-How long it takes to work depends on the type of paint or varnish you’re removing, as well as how many layers you’re working with.
-You don’t need a lot for this varnish remover to worth either, which raises its value more.
+You don’t need much for this varnish remover to work, which raises its value more.

 3. Citristrip QCSG801 Paint & Varnish Stripping Gel – Premium Choice

-For example, it does not produce nearly as many fumes as other options.
 This makes it safe and more comfortable for you to use.
 It has a citrus scent instead.
 It smells like cleaning products, in all honesty.
 This product does not include any harsh ingredients, like methylene chloride.
-For this reason, it is quite a bit safer than other options.
+For this reason, it is quite a bit safer than other removers.

 4. Winsor & Newton Mixable Mediums Varnish Remover

 The Winsor & Newton Artisan Water Mixable Mediums Varnish Remover is only suitable for particular situations.
 It is designed to be used by an artist to remove small amounts of varnish gently.
-You apply it to a lint-free cloth and rub it onto the area, which will slowly remove the varnish.
-When the pigment starts coming off onto the cloth, it means the varnish is working.
+You apply it to a lint-free cloth and rub it onto the area, and it will slowly remove the varnish.
+When the pigment starts coming off the cloth, the varnish is working.

-While this sounds easy enough, it really isn’t suitable for many circumstances.
+While this sounds easy enough, it isn’t suitable for many circumstances.
 There are very few reasons why you’d need to remove such a small amount of varnish or paint from anything.
-Plus, this stuff is costly, especially when you consider how much you’re getting.
-The bottles are much smaller than other paint removers that we removed.
+Plus, it is costly, especially when you consider how much you’re getting.
+The bottles are much smaller than other paint removers that we reviewed.
 Unless you’re an artist who paints chairs or something of that sort, this varnish remover is not what you need.